sinri/Ark/docs/markdown/core/logger.md

 You should build up an instance of ArkLogger first.
 When here explains the options.

+There are two ways to output logs:

+1. `log` to write files; if the target file or storage directory is not correctly existing, fall back to
+2. `echo` contents to Standard Output directly.

 ### Storage Directory

 The directory to storage the log files.